 Master’s theses are submitted electronically using the LEARN learning and information portal.
 All theses submitted for evaluation are subjected to plagiarism detection.
 You have to fill out the cover page electronically and include it at the very beginning of the thesis document.
 The cover page must be included in the file containing your thesis when you submit it via LEARN.
 Once the submission is completed, the thesis and the results of the plagiarism check are made available to your supervisor for evaluation.
 Evaluation must be completed within two months of submission of the thesis.
 The supervisor will give the student feedback on his or her work and provide reasons for the grade assigned to the work in writing.

 One hardcover copy of the master’s thesis must be handed in to the Examinations Office when you come to pick up your graduation documents, and your institute may also require an additional copy.
+Please note the information on submitting your master’s thesis on this page.

 Please be sure to double-check the data you’ve entered when you submit your thesis on LEARN.
 Following approval by your supervisor, this data will be transmitted to the LPIS system and used for generating your graduation documents.